 I mainly work out of my home office in West Philadelphia, but I’m always excited to join teams onsite when possible.
 I value face time and building transparent relationships with clients.
-When I take on a project as a freelancer, I aim to come alongside your organization to understand its culture so I can best provide customized guidance and support.
+When I take on a project as a freelancer, I come alongside an organization to understand its culture so I can best provide customized guidance and support.
 While my primary task is often writing solid front-end code, I also consult on design decisions, accessibility, performance and optimization.
 This work ethic has enabled me to work successfully on projects with dozens of amazing organizations over the years.

-When I’m not working on web projects, I enjoy traveling and exploring with my wife, listening to music, baking sourdough bread and learning foreign languages.
-(Ich lerne gerade Deutsch.)
+When I’m not working on web projects, I enjoy exploring the city of Philadelphia with my wife and son, listening to music, baking sourdough bread and learning foreign languages (Ich lerne gerade Deutsch).

 Skills and tools

 I often use WordPress as a content management system (CMS), building custom themes by hand with a strong focus on simplicity and usability – both for the editor and the end user.
-WordPress powers roughly 30% of the internet, so it’s a dependable and trusted CMS.
-I also have a growing interest in the JAMstack, particularly with coupling WordPress with a modern front-end framework like Gatsby.
-The benefits (security, speed, etc.) of this type of setup are pretty significant.
+WordPress powers roughly 43% of the internet, so it’s a dependable and trusted CMS.
+I also have a growing interest in the Jamstack, particularly with coupling WordPress with a speedy, front-end framework like Gatsby.
+The benefits (security, speed, etc.) of this type of headless setup are pretty significant.
 This site was actually built with WordPress, GraphQL and Gatsby 🚀.

 Here’s a list of languages and tools I use on an almost daily basis:

 Of course, I’m always interested in learning new things in order to optimize my workflow.
 Here’s what I’ve been researching and studying these days: